toakshh/Mernify/README.md

 # MERNify

-##### A simple ecommerce project to practice different functionalities to a React application using the MERN stack.
+##### A simple ecommerce project to practice different functionalities in a React application using the MERN stack.

 ## Tech stacks:

 - React.js (Frontend)
-- React Router v5 for routing
+- React Router v6 for routing
 - Mongo DB
 - Tailwind CSS
 - Express js